-Cultural Tit for Tat - Wars in Iraq - why get our knickers in a twist over culture? - some more provocative notes on evolutionary economic analysis ...
+Cultural Tit for Tat - War on Terror - why get our knickers in a twist over culture? - some more provocative notes on evolutionary economic analysis ...

 Thermodynamics - Jimmy Watt - 'happenings just happen' - can steam engines really evolve? - is fundamental science sometimes stranger than fiction?

 Money & Banking - Creative Destruction - 'emotional flip flopping of excitement & fear' - is the business cycle a Darwinian process of differential survival of inherited variants? ... diversity & competition is hard to take ... but can money be created out of nothing?

 Biological History - Historical Evidence - 'synergies of specialisation & scale' & 'parasites & predators' - is the evidence for evolutionary economics in biological history?

 Modern Monetary Theory - Creating Money Out of Nothing - 'the big print' ... aka Modern Monetary Theory?

 Adaptive Immune Systems - Immunity from Treachery - 'covid ain't daft' ... arms races and very clever chemistry?

 Mathematics & Physical Reality - Unknown Unknowns - empirical science & R&D ... emergence & butterflies ...
 Boeing 747s & entangled banks